max5961/basic-information-site/README.md

 # basic-information-site
-A dummy website with the Node.js http module
+A dummy website built to familiarize myself basic concepts in the Express framework.